With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Pale skin.

-When trying to feel the pulse, its weak filling and frequency are determined.
-Doctors call this pulse "threadlike", because it is almost not felt.
-If there are no pulse waves on the wrist, you should try to determine them on the neck, in the area of the carotid artery.
-Find out why she is.
+When you try to feel the pulse, its weak filling and frequency are determined.
+Doctors call this pulse “thread-like” because it is almost not felt.
+With absence pulse waves on the wrist, you should try to identify them on the neck, in the area of the carotid artery.
+Find out why she .

-In a state of severe blood loss, the pulse persists only on large arteries, such as the carotid one.
+In a state of severe blood loss, the pulse is maintained only in large arteries such as the carotid artery.
 But even there it is weak and very frequent.

-This is due to poor vascular filling.
+This is due to poor filling of blood vessels.
 The lower the pressure, the more frequent and weak the pulse.

-The ratio of the pulse to upper pressure is called the Algover index.
-Normally, it is 0.5, and with bleeding it increases to one or more.
+The ratio of pulse to upper pressure is called the Algover index.
+Normally it is 0.5, and with bleeding it increases to one or more.
 The value of the Algover index indicates the severity of blood loss.

-With parenchymal bleeding from the liver, pancreas, or spleen, abdominal symptoms can be identified.
-On palpation, pain is determined in the area of the affected organ.
-In the same place, the abdomen becomes extremely hard.
-This is due to irritation of the peritoneum with blood poured into the cavity.
+With parenchymal bleeding from the liver, pancreas or spleen, abdominal symptoms can be identified.
+On palpation, pain in the area of the affected organ is determined.
+In this same place, the stomach becomes extremely hard.
+This is due to irritation of the peritoneum by blood pouring into the cavity.

 Complications

-Severe blood loss is terrible not only in itself.
-Ultimately, it is complicated by life-threatening conditions.
+Severe blood loss is scary not only in itself.
+Ultimately, it becomes complicated by life-threatening conditions.

-These pathologies require emergency surgery simultaneously with highly qualified help from resuscitators:
+These pathologies require emergency surgery along with highly qualified care from resuscitators:

 • Hemorrhagic shock;